Wakabayashii459/hawkes_btc_1D/README.md

 Repository to reproduce pipeline analyzing BTCUSDT cross-venue premiums by Hawkes model on November 5th 2024 under clustered order flow (Binance, Bybit, and Gate).

-The methodology, results, figures, and trading interpretation are provided in the PDF report.
+The methodology, results, figures, and interpretation are provided in the PDF report.

 ---